jserranohidalgo/doric/docs/docs/docs/quickstart.md

 Of course, this only works if you, the programmer, know the intended type of the column at compile-time.
 In a pure dynamic setting, doric is useless.
 Note, however, that you don't need to know in advance the whole row type as with Datasets.
-In this way, doric sits between a wholehearted static setting and a purely dynamic one.
-It offers type-safety at a minimum cost, without compromising performance, i.e. sticking to DataFrames.
+Thus, doric sits between a wholehearted static setting and a purely dynamic one.
+It offers type-safety for column expressions at a minimum cost, without compromising performance, i.e. sticking to DataFrames.
 ---

 Finally, once we have constructed a doric column expression, we can use it within the context of a `withColumn` expression,